 Last but not least, your logo should be in a vector format.
 This is a type of digital format that is ideal for logos because it ensures that your logo holds its quality and shape at any size.

-Tip 8: It Should Look Good in Black and White
+Tip 8: Check Black & White

 You will most likely use your logo on documents such as invoices, purchase orders, applications, etc. These types of documents are usually printed in black and white, so it is a good idea to make sure your logo still looks great without color.